Review Process

 - are not affiliated with the same institution as the author(s),

-Reviewers are selected based on subject-matter expertise and academic credentials.
-The journal strives to ensure the highest possible level of independence and quality of reviews.
+Reviewers are selected based on their subject-matter expertise and academic achievements to ensure high-quality and independent evaluation.

-Reviews are submitted in writing using the journal’s standard review form.
+Reviews are completed using the journal’s standard review form available in the Editorial System.

 Reviewers issue one of the following final recommendations: